D.C. school leaders struggle to reopen buildings for small groups this month as staff reluctance persists

 New York, the nation’s largest school system, is trying to offer in-person learning, but it has repeatedly delayed the opening date.

-And in the D.C. suburbs, the school districts are all-remote, most through at least the first quarter, which ends in early November.
-Schools in Montgomery and Prince George’s counties plan to stay all-remote through the first semester, which ends Jan.
+And in the D.C. suburbs, the school districts are entirely remote, most through at least the first quarter, which ends in early November.
+Schools in Montgomery and Prince George’s counties plan to stay remote through the first semester, which ends Jan.
 29.

 Bowser said Thursday that, based on the city’s current coronavirus data, schools can safely reopen with a hybrid model.
 She said the city has already acquired the necessary personal protective equipment to reopen school buildings and has a plan to inspect and update ventilation systems before Nov.
 9.